shri3k/pipe-to-websocket/readme.md

 ## Example:
-A client example is in `client/index.html` showing how to use.
+A client example is in `client/index.html` showing how to use it.